DhananjayAshok/llm-utils/examples/README.md

 # Examples

-Once you've followed the environment [setup instructions](README.md), you can start running these example experiments to get a hang of this repo and its functionalities.
+Once you've followed the environment [setup instructions](README.md), add the `storage_dir` variable to the example [environment file](examples/scripts/env.sh).

+You can now start running these example experiments to get a hang of this repo and its functionalities.

 Any and all commands should be run from the root of the repo.